axeluhl/sailing-analytics/wiki/planning/businesscases/racecommitteeapp.md

 A working prototype has been developed and has also been used quite successful in regattas all over the world.

 ## Estimation

+The efforts follow the three parts described above:

+- First we need to put together a document that describes all the features of the public and professional version in detail.
+This work has been started and will required about a 5-7 days of work until complete.

+- The effort to create a clickable mockup is hard to number.
+We would estimate that this requires 10 days for a member of our team and about 30-50 days for the agency.

+- The implementation of the design for Android devices and integration with our server could take about 30 days for the tech team and around 30 days for the agency.

+- The effort needed to implement everything needed for the third stage is the hard to estimate.
+It could be around 10 days for the infrastructure and 10 days of deployment that needs to be handled by the agency.
+In addition to that a member of our team needs to support users around the world each day and work closely together with developers in order to update the app.

+Summing up all these numbers would lead to the following if we take the upper boundaries:

+- 90 days for external agency
+- 50 days for the tech team